openssl req

 x509_extensions

-this specifies the configuration file section containing a list of extensions to add to certificate generated when the -x509 switch is used.
+this specifies the configuration file section containing a list of extensions to add to certificate generated when -x509 is in use.
 It can be overridden by the -extensions command line switch.

 prompt